Controls

 Captcha

 The Captcha control can be placed on a form in order to protect a form from automated form fillers.
 It simply requires a user to check the box before submitting the form.
-Users deemed as suspicious may have to perform aditional captcha tests.
+Users deemed as suspicious may have to perform additional captcha tests.

 Note